 allows Perl to do unsafe operations.
-Currently the only "unsafe" operations are attempting to unlink directories while running as superuser, and running setuid programs with fatal taint checks turned into warnings.
-Note that the -w switch (or the $\w variable) must be used along with this option to actually generate the taint-check warnings.
+Currently the only "unsafe" operations are attempting to unlink directories while running as superuser and running setuid programs with fatal taint checks turned into warnings.
+Note that warnings must be enabled along with this option to actually generate the taint-check warnings.